 The Plan is inconsistent with planning guidance and government policies on the protection of Green Belts.
 The National Planning Policy Framework (NPPF) makes it very clear that a Green Belt boundary may be altered only in 'exceptional circumstances'.

-Moreover, recent guidance (6 March 2014) states that: 'Unmet housing need (including traveller sites) is unlikely to outweigh the harm to the Green Belt and other harm to constitute the "very special circumstances" justifying inappropriate development on a site within the Green Belt.'
+Moreover, recent guidance (6 March 2014) states that: 'Unmet housing need (including traveller sites) is unlikely to outweigh the harm to the Green Belt and other harm to constitute the "very special circumstances" justifying inappropriate development on a site within the Green Belt.

 The Government's position on Green Belt policy, therefore, is very clear.
-The fundamental aim remains to prevent urban sprawl by keeping land permanently open.
+The fundamental aim remains to prevent urban sprawl by keeping land permanently open - it is not appropriate for authorities to nibble away at the Green Belt except where the exceptional circumstances are demonstrated.
 Boundaries of Green Belts should only be changed in "exceptional circumstances", and unmet housing need is not an exceptional circumstance to justify taking land out of the Green Belt.
+We note there is no proposal by the Vale to add new compensatory land into the Green Belt and that more land from the Green Belt will be required for the proposed Diamond Junction at Lodge Hill on the A34.